QVbb8/git-tutorial-ulrik/readme.md

-hello world, life is easy with git, right?
+hello beautiful world, life is easy with git, right?
 Is it?
 Not so easy

 ## superduperimportant fix